WeeBeasties/WeeBeasties.github.io/_posts/2018-04-06-Practice-Post.md

 That should be enough for now.

-Adding a little mermaid code too:
+Adding a little mermaid code too (see if this updates):

 <div class="mermaid">
 graph TD;